gwojcieszczuk/kms4vsphere/README.md

 ### This vapp must be deployed in VCENTER environment.

-During deployment fill in IP details (address, netmask, gateway and hostname).
+During deployment, fill in IP details (address, netmask, gateway and hostname).
 This information can be later changed if necessary (vapp options).

 Download kms4vsphere [OVA](http://116.203.129.112/kms4vsphere/kms4vsphere-ver2.ova)